yetibot/yetibot/README.md

 `broadcast` doesn't apply to Slack yet, but [it should](https://github.com/devth/yetibot/issues/494).

-**Campfire**: the Campfire adapter doesn't support multiple channels yet, but it easily could!
-Submit a PR, or just open an issue and we'll quickly get to it.
+**Campfire is no longer supported.** If you use Campfire, open an issue and we can add it back in!

 ### Help